benklern/benklern.github.io/_pages/cv.md

 **Carleton College** — Northfield, MN
 *September 2016 - June 2020*
 B.A. in Economics with an Emphasis in Statistics and Computer Science
-- Advisor: Faress Bhuiyan
-- Dissertation (with Distinction): *Do Biometric Smartcards Help the Neediest Most?*

 Work experience
 ======